-6.140 The Local Plan includes spatial objectives 6, 9, and 14, and various policies that will combine to improve the health and wellbeing of local people, both directly and indirectly.
+6.146 The Local Plan includes various policies that will combine to improve the health and wellbeing of local people, both directly and indirectly.
 In particular, Policy 19: Improving Health and Wellbeing seeks to create and support vibrant, sustainable, and health communities by promoting and facilitating healthy living and lifestyle choices.
 The Policy states that all proposals should, through design and provision, encourage walking and cycling, as well as encourage the use of the sustainable modes of transport.
-Other Local Plan policies will address health and wellbeing indirectly, particularly those that encourage access to high quality open spaces and opportunities for recreation and physical activity, such as Policy 22: Open Space, Outdoor Sport and Recreational Facilities.
+Other Local Plan policies will address health and wellbeing indirectly, particularly those that encourage access to and creation of high-quality open spaces and opportunities for recreation and physical activity, such as Policy 22: Open Space, Outdoor Sport and Recreational Facilities and Allocation Policy AP7: Land at Oadby Grange, Oadby which specifically states that the development must include a country park.
+In addition, all of the Allocation Policies will either provide a new GP surgery on site or financial contributions towards increasing capacity at existing GP surgeries which should help to ensure that existing GP surgeries do not become overloaded.

-6.141 A cumulative significant positive effect is therefore anticipated.
+6.147 A cumulative significant positive effect is therefore anticipated.
 This effect will be long-term and permanent.